gbouritsas/cvpr18_multimodal_weakly_supervised_learning/README.md

 ```
 a. prepare_for_opt_{face,action}: prepares the matrices that participate in the optimization procedure
 b. main: executes the optimization
 ```

 Data
 =====================================
 1. You can find the -necessary for the learning algorithm- outputs of the face and action pipeline (precomputed features/kernels), as well as those of the script pipeline (person/action labels) in .
-We also provide the ground truth of the example visual concepts.
+We also provide the ground truth of the examples.
 2. Our action categories can be found in the same link in the file manual_annotation/categories_ids_47.mat.
 An extended version of the categories is provided in manual_annotation/categories_ids.mat.